kristof9851/process-scheduler/docs/README_MAINTAINER.md

 ## 3. Run the project

-First install from source (see above), then define your configuration in a YAML file
+Define your configuration in a YAML file
 ```yaml
 loopRefreshSeconds: 15
 maxWorkers: 10